-Impact MBA (Formerly the Global Social and Sustainable Enterprise MBA) at Colorado State University - Ft.
-Collins
+Impact MBA at Colorado State University - Fort Collins

 Why you should consider this program

-- The Impact MBA offers two specialized tracks; the Corporate Sustainability track and the Social Entrepreneurship track (formerly the Global Social and Sustainable Enterprise MBA).
+- The Impact MBA offers two specialized tracks; the Corporate Sustainability track and the Social Entrepreneurship track.

 - Corporate Sustainability track students will complete a 400 hour Fellowship with an organization where they will identify, analyze, and address sustainability issues within the organization.